TegveerG/In-depth-EDA-NYC-Taxi-Trip-Duration/README.md

 https://wazeopedia.waze.com/wiki/USA/New_York/Speed_limits

-https://www1.nyc.gov/assets/tlc/downloads/pdf/driver_education_study_guide.pdf (very important resource with concern to our project)
+https://www1.nyc.gov/assets/tlc/downloads/pdf/driver_education_study_guide.pdf (very important resource with concern to our project.
+This document specifies speed limits in NYC and on NYC highways, useful to detect outliers in our dataset.
+It also delineates major streets and highways of all boroughs, which gives the reader an intuitive overview of pick up and drop off locations visualized in our project.)

 https://www1.nyc.gov/site/tlc/passengers/passenger-frequently-asked-questions.page
 We shall shuffle our dataset first and then use the first 1000 observations for the convenience of plotting and visualization.
 Note that the green markers with a label of the play icon denote pick up locations and red markers with a label of the stop icon denote dropoff locations.